 Who do I call with questions about my drinking water?

 How do I establish a new account?

-You can download a copy of the application for service by clicking on the "Application for Water/Sewer Service" link on the right.
+You can download a copy of the application for service by clicking on the "Application for Water/Sewer Service" link.
 Once you have completed the application, fax it to (404) 687-3504 OR Take the completed application, a copy of your social security card, driver's license or picture identification, and your lease or closing papers along with a non-refundable $20 application fee to the Revenue Collections/Water Billing Department.
 Office hours are Monday through Friday, from 8:00 a.m to 5:00 p.m. at 774 Jordan Lane, Suite 200, Decatur, GA 30033.
 For more information, please call (404) 378-4475.

 When is my payment due?

 Payment is due 20 days after the statement issuance date.
 Payments received after the due date will incur a late fee.

 How much is the late fee for payments received after the due date?